andts/tsvldb-2/content/shorts/01-openapi-generator-in-gradle-for-multiple-specs.md

 ## Cleanup 🧹

-The only working way to remove unnecessary project files happens to be through `.openapi-ignore-files`.
+The only working way to remove unnecessary project files happens to be through `.openapi-generator-ignore`.
 Put a file like this into the root (or wherever you like):
 ```
 *